segmentio/segment-docs/src/partners/index.md

 > info ""
 > The Developer Center currently only supports the [Subscription](/docs/partners/subscriptions) component in _Developer Preview_.
 If you're looking to build a [Web Plugin](https://airtable.com/shrT3b4C7agUEBKVS) or [Stream](https://airtable.com/shrj3BkHMhdeaPYWt) please fill out the respective form and we will reach out once this is made available!

+No matter which Component you decide to build, make it aligns with the [Segment Spec](https://segment.com/docs/connections/spec).
+This is a critical component in preserving logical continuity between disparate writers and readers of data.
+If you encourage customers to break the spec, you are breaking the promise of Segment, and is grounds for removal from the catalog.

-It's important that we provide a great experience for our mutual customers so we ask that you conduct thorough testing of your integration using the tooling provided to you through the Developer Center.
+It's important that we provide a great experience for our mutual customers so we ask that you also conduct thorough testing of your integration using the tooling provided to you through the Developer Center.
 We also encourage you to use your Segment sandbox in the shoes of a user to polish the experience of implementing and using your integration.

 ### 5. Document